 Q. What is Geomatics Engineering?

-A. Geomatics Engineering is a systemic, multidisciplinary, integrated method for choosing the tools and techniques for gathering, storing, integrating, modelling, analysing, retrieving at will, transforming, displaying, and disseminating spatially geo-referenced data from various sources with clearly defined accuracy characteristics, continuity, and in a digital format.
+A. Geomatics Engineering is a systemic, multidisciplinary, integrated method for choosing the tools and techniques for gathering, storing, integrating, modelling, analyzing, retrieving at will, transforming, displaying, and disseminating spatially geo-referenced data from various sources with clearly defined accuracy characteristics, continuity, and in a digital format.
 It employs terrestrial, marine, aerial, and satellite-based sensors to gather spatial and other data, all within the geodesy-based scientific framework.

 Q. Is there Geomatics Engineering in Nepal?

 Until now, there are only three academic institutes in Nepal that offer a Geomatics Engineering curriculum, Kathmandu University and IOE Paschimanchal Campus and the Himalayan School of Geomatics and Land Reform Management.
-The government of Nepal GoN is positively seeking to increase the number of industrial regions throughout the nation to enhance the economy and production capacity of Geomatics Engineers in Nepal,
+The government of Nepal is positively seeking to increase the number of industrial regions throughout the nation to enhance the economy and production capacity of Geomatics Engineers in Nepal,

 Q. What is the Salary of a Geomatics Engineer in Nepal?